 After a unit of study in a traditional social studies classroom, students take a test to prove they can recall the right information.
 If they perform well, they get a good letter grade, then move on to the next unit and repeat the process.
 Is it any wonder that students in traditional social studies classes consistently rank it as their least favorite subject?

-Preparing Students for Inquiry-Based Social Studies
+Keep Exploring Inquiry-Based Social Studies

-Want to keep exploring inquiry-based social studies?
 The resources below will help you navigate the work of selecting a curriculum, build your background knowledge of inquiry-based unit design, and start you on the path of sharing your knowledge with others.
 Good luck on your journey!

 Curriculum Review Guide